Chris Evans’ Action Film ‘The Red Sea Diving Resort’ Purchased By Netflix

-Netflix appears to show no signs of slowing down on their spree of purchasing streaming rights to new pieces of content for their streaming library continues.
+Netflix appears to show no signs of slowing down on its spree of purchasing streaming rights to new pieces of content for its library.
 One of the latest purchases by the streaming giant is an action thriller starring Chris Evans – who is best known for his role as Captain America in the Marvel Universe – called The Red Sea Diving Resort.

-According to Variety, Netflix recently purchased global rights to The Red Sea Diving Resort, which will allow the streaming giant to offer the film on their service in every country, with the exception of China.
+According to Variety, Netflix recently purchased global rights to The Red Sea Diving Resort, which will allow the streaming giant to offer the film on its service in every country, with the exception of China.

 In addition to Evans, the film’s star-studded cast list also features Alessandro Nivola, Michael Kenneth Williams, Haley Bennett, Greg Kinnear, Ben Kingsley, and Michiel Huismen.